Pattern

 Cut the yarn leaving a long end for sewing together, ch 1 and pull the yarn all the way through.

-Thread the tail on a needle and sew the brim together with a whip stitch by working into the beginning chs made before Row 1 and the back loops only (BLO)
+Thread the tail on a needle and sew the brim together with a whip stitch by working into the beginning chs made before Row 1 and the back loops only (BLO) from the sts of the last Row you made.

 Make sure to pull it tight every now and then.